4 Takeaways From Beijing's Hong Kong Power Grab

 Ultimately, the Standing Committee of China's legislature has the final say in whether a law is constitutional — meaning it could overrule any Hong Kong court decision on national security.

-"The realist argument is it doesn't really matter what anyone says because the NPC Standing Committee can interpret the Basic Law," says Cheung, "and we have seen it will interpret it in a politically expedient matter every single time."
+"The realist argument is it doesn't really matter what anyone says because the NPC Standing Committee can interpret the Basic Law," Cheung says, "and we have seen it will interpret it in a politically expedient matter every single time."